wimdenherder/insert-bigger-texts-into-chatGPT/README.md

 7. **Select the folder** and click the **Select folder** button.
 8. The Chrome extension will now be installed and should appear in the list of installed extensions on the `chrome://extensions` page.

 > :warning: **Note:** Installing extensions from sources other than the Chrome Web Store can be risky, as they may not be verified by Google and could potentially contain malicious code.
-Therefore, it is recommended to only install extensions from trusted sources.
+Therefore, it is recommended to check the code (queryBigTextsGPT.js) before proceeding.
+Of course, I can tell you, that this extension is safe, but you have to check it yourself in general.

 ### Direct execution of script